webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

 The workflow in this code proposal should be run before [[#4.
 From a page, when you click login]].

 The following is separated in two parts:
-* Detecting a sessino through a non blocking JavaScript detection module
+* Detecting a session through a non blocking JavaScript detection module
 * Creating a local session (by resuming from [[#8.
 Initialize local web application session]])

 ==== Code to add ====